Dynamic-Capital/Dynamic-Capital/docs/page-numbering-toc-guide.md

 - **Summary or abstract**
   - Placed in the front matter, commonly before or immediately after the TOC.
 - **Main body**
-  - Contains analysis, findings, and discussion structured according to the TOC.
+  - Contains analysis, findings, discussion, and evidence structured according to the TOC entries.
 - **Referencing and index**
-  - Located at the end of the document after the main content.
+  - Located at the end of the document after the main content and appendices.
+- **Grading or scoring rubrics**
+  - Often reference proper numbering, TOC accuracy, and navigation clarity—keep supporting evidence (screenshots or PDF exports) with submissions.
 - **Headers and footers**
   - Applied consistently across the entire document for continuity.

+## Document Element Interactions

+Use this reference to keep navigation artifacts aligned while you draft or edit the report.

+- **Overview → TOC**
+  - Link the overview’s promises to TOC entries so reviewers can jump to the relevant sections.
+- **Summary or abstract → Main body**
+  - Ensure summary insights cite the sections that expand on them.
+Cross-check page numbers after layout changes.
+- **TOC → Analysis sections**
+  - Every heading in the analysis must appear in the TOC at the appropriate level; regenerate automatic TOCs after structural edits.
+- **Analysis → Referencing**
+  - Footnotes and in-text citations must map to the reference list and share the correct numbering or identifier system.
+- **Referencing → Index**
+  - Use consistent terminology so the index can point readers to both analysis sections and citation details.
+- **Headers/footers → Navigation cues**
+  - Pair the header (identity) and footer (page number/notes) so readers always know where they are in the document.
+- **Grading or scoring → Evidence packet**
+  - Capture PDF exports or screenshots of numbering, TOC, and navigation elements to satisfy academic or professional review requirements.

 ### Final Review Checklist

 - [ ] Confirm that the front matter precedes the TOC and uses Roman numerals.
-- [ ] Ensure the summary, analysis, references, and index appear in the order outlined below.
+- [ ] Ensure the summary, analysis, references, index, and appendices appear in the order outlined below.
+- [ ] Regenerate automatic TOCs or update manual entries after any content changes.
 - [ ] Scan the document to confirm headers and footers remain consistent across section breaks.
-- [ ] Perform a final pass to ensure TOC entries match the document structure and page numbering.
+- [ ] Verify that in-text citations align with the reference list and the index anchors point to the correct pages.
+- [ ] Capture an export (PDF or print preview) that demonstrates numbering and navigation accuracy for grading or stakeholder sign-off.

 ## Example Professional Report Structure